WhatsaByte may collect a share of sales or other compensation from the links on this page.

-- Finally, restart your Windows computer and the problem will be solved.
+- Finally, restart your Windows computer, and the problem will be solved.

-Reset DNS Settings
+Solution 2: Reset DNS Settings

-Here is the second method to fix DNS server not responding error on your Windows PC.
+Here is the second method to fix the DNS server not responding error on your Windows PC.

 Tip: You can also use both methods to fix this issue.
 There will be no harm to your computer at all.[full-related slug1=”dns_probe_finished_no_internet” slug2=”fix-dns_probe_finished_nxdomain-error”]

-- To get started, open a Command Prompt program by pressing Windows + R on your keyboard, type “cmd.exe” and press Enter.
+Step 1: Open a Command Prompt program by pressing Windows + R on your keyboard, type “cmd.exe” and press Enter.

-- Perform all commands below, one by one:
+Step 2:Perform all commands below, one by one:

 - ipconfig /flushdns -> Enter